Alabate/AsyncGPUReadbackPlugin/README.md

 * `libAsyncGPUReadbackPlugin.so`: It's the linux native plugin that talk directly to OpenGL.
   * Copy it from `NativePlugin/build/libAsyncGPUReadbackPlugin.so` to `/Assets/Plugins` in your project.
 * `AsyncGPUReadbackPlugin.dll`: It's the C# part of the plugin that interface with the C++ native plugin.
-(Yes that dll work under linux, it's just C# inside)
+(Yes, that dll work under linux, it's just C# inside)
   * Copy it from `ManagedPlugin/bin/Release/netstandard2.0/AsyncGPUReadbackPlugin.dll` to anywhere under your `/Assets` folder.

 ### The API